Shell and APA among winners for deepwater oil & gas exploration blocks off Uruguay

 Furthermore, Challenger Energy stated that it considers “the rapid entry through the course of 2022 into Uruguay of well-regarded international companies, and their commitments to undertake sizeable and meaningful work programmes in the near-term (including 3D seismic acquisition and new well drilling), validates both the company’s decision to enter Uruguay in 2020, and underscores the solid technical foundation and excellent value proposition represented by the OFF-1 block.”

-Moreover, the firm elaborated that its OFF-1 licence area, and the broader offshore Uruguay play system, are analogous to offshore Namibia, where there have been recent prolific, conjugate margin discoveries made by TotalEnergies (Venus-1 oil discovery) and Shell (Graff-1 oil discovery), and where reported multi-billion-barrel Cretaceous turbidite reservoirs have been encountered.
-Challenger justified this view by explaining that the OFF-1 licence exhibits the same Aptian age play source rock and petroleum systems on existing 2D seismic.
+Moreover, the firm elaborates that its OFF-1 licence area, and the broader offshore Uruguay play system, are analogous to offshore Namibia, where there have been recent prolific, conjugate margin discoveries made by TotalEnergies (Venus-1 oil discovery) and Shell (Graff-1 oil discovery), and where reported multi-billion-barrel Cretaceous turbidite reservoirs have been encountered.
+Challenger justifies this view by explaining that the OFF-1 licence exhibits the same Aptian age play source rock and petroleum systems on existing 2D seismic.

 Eytan Uliel, Chief Executive Officer of Challenger Energy, said: “This dramatic increase in interest in Uruguay and the neighbouring region is directly related to the very sizeable discoveries made in the conjugate margin Orange Basin in early 2022, and through the course of 2023, we hope to move forward with a farm-in, so as to capitalise on that increased interest and allow for accelerated work on our block.”